-You may get the best of both worlds by learning how to Connect Xbox One Controller to a PC.
-You get the best of both worlds: the power of a gaming PC with the convenience of a console controller.
-In this case, everyone wins.
+You can get the best of both worlds by learning how to Connect Xbox One Controller to a PC.
+You get the power of a gaming PC with the convenience of a console controller.
+In this case, you get both power and comfort.
 Even though using a keyboard and mouse to play is fun, many gamers prefer the cleaner button layout of an Xbox wireless controller.
 Because Microsoft has made the console pad PC-compatible, setting it up is a breeze.
 Fortunately.

 How to Connect Xbox One Controller to PC?

 It is possible to connect an Xbox one controller to your computer using several different techniques and cables.
 Alternatively, you can use a Micro-USB/USB-C cable to link the two devices wirelessly.
 It’s also possible to link the controller to your PC via an Xbox Wireless adapter, which requires additional hardware.

 The Xbox wireless pad is not compatible with all PC games.
 Visit the publisher’s website or the marketplace where you buy games to see if it supports controllers.
 With that out of the way, here are the directions for connecting an Xbox wireless controller to a computer.

 When connecting an Xbox one controller to a PC, it’s important to know that the process differs significantly depending on the controller you’re using.
 The Xbox Series X, Xbox Elite Series 2, and Xbox Adaptive controllers require a USB-C cable, whereas the previous Xbox One pad has a Micro-USB connector.

 - Xbox controller and PC are connected through a wire.
 You’ll need to use either a USB-C or Micro-USB cable to connect your controller to your PC.